 SCOPE OF THIS CHAPTER

-This chapter outlines the increased vulnerability of disabled children and provides examples to help recognised such abuse.
+This chapter highlights the increased vulnerability of disabled children and provides examples to help practitioners recognise signs of abuse or neglect in disabled children.
 It also provides information about the role of Children's Social Care when there are concerns about a disabled child.

 - Recognition and Assessment of the Child's Needs

 The available UK evidence on the extent of abuse among disabled children suggests that disabled children are amongst the most vulnerable in society and at increased likelihood of abuse.
 Furthermore, the presence of multiple disabilities increases the risk of both abuse and neglect.

 Children with disabilities are children first and foremost and deserving of the same rights and protection as other children.
 Under the Children Act 1989, any child with a disability should also be considered as a 'Child in Need'.
 A child can be considered to be disabled if they have significant challenges with communication, comprehension, vision, hearing or physical functioning.

 Disabled children are more vulnerable to abuse and neglect than a non-disabled child of the same age.
 This can be for a number of reasons, including that some disabled children may:

 - Have fewer outside contacts than other children;